rasundsbak/rtd-tutorial/docs/source/05_chatbot.rst

 Querying LLMs (Chatbots)
 ----------------------
 We will use `LangChain <https://python.langchain.com/docs/introduction/>`_, an open-source library for making applications with LLMs.
 Whenever you see the name of a package in an error message or in a tutorial, you may google the name of the package.
-Sometimes you will have to look around a bit, but it might help you to add the word "documentation" for better results.
+Sometimes you will have to look around a bit, but it might help on the results if you add the word "documentation".

 Transformers and Huggingface
 ----------------------------